 Whilst a necessary part of the body’s defence system, inflammation that is running rampant because of dietary and lifestyle influences means bad news for heart health.
 In particular, the arteries can be damaged, and cholesterol is sent out to form plaques over the damaged area.
 However some types of cholesterol, when oxidised, contribute further to the arterial inflammation.

 Of the various types of cholesterol, LDL is considered the bad cholesterol, although it is actually comprised of several forms of LDL – some worse than others.
 And it seems it may be the ratio of these LDL fractions that are correlated with cardiovascular issues such as blood vessel damage, as opposed to raised LDL as a whole.

 Isn’t it about the fats?

-Medicine has long considered high intake of saturated fat to be a contributor to increased cholesterol.7 As mentioned, high cholesterol has also been associated with the build up of arterial plaque build up, and therefore increased risk of coronary artery disease.
+Modern science has long considered high intake of saturated fat to be a key contributor to increased cholesterol.7 As mentioned, high cholesterol has also been associated with the build-up of arterial plaque, and therefore increased risk of coronary artery disease.
 So, low-fat eating has been promoted.

 In fat’s place, the Western diet has trended toward our old mate sugar and refined, highly processed sources of carbohydrates.
 1;7

 However, may we be focusing too much on fat in isolation?
-And is the replacement of higher fat intake with heavily processed foods, including excess refined sugars, the real nasty for our hearts?
+And is the replacement of higher fat intake with heavily processed foods, including excess refined sugars, worse for our hearts?